Vertigogo/staff_list/README.md

 It was difficult to find sufficiently good CC0 stock photography of the type of code, styled, as desired.

 ### Where did the code snippets come from?
-To keep things CC0 and
+To keep things CC0 and free from restrictions, all code snippets were taken from projects with Unlicense lice